tra38/tra38.github.io/_posts/2017-02-05-c26-bots-and-blogs.md

 **Correction**:
  - While it is true that howdoi is currently engaging in plagiarism, [the developers are aware of this](https://github.com/gleitz/howdoi/issues/152) and [a PR have been opened up to fix this issue](https://github.com/gleitz/howdoi/pull/153).

+ *Note* - This article was originally published on [dev.to](https://dev.to/tra/untold-problems-of-a-software-blog---bots) on Jan.
+7th 2016, and has since ported over here.